pcpthm/uttt/README.md

 ## More optimization oppotunities

+* Exploit symmetries.
+Note: the symmetry seems only 2^3 (horizontal/vertical/transpose).
+Permutating the meta-board should also flip all small-boards due to the field specifying rule.
 * More efficient representation than using consective 81 bits on an `u128`.
 For example, I used 32-bit-aligned bits for each 9x3 stack to sped up my sudoku solver <https://github.com/pcpthm/sudoku> (warning: overly optimized and not readable).
 * Faster counting of recursion leaves (depth=1), somehow.
 * Memorization